Our algorithm helps citizens through the bureaucracy of registering a business.

 Below you can see three example outputs of the algorithm for different business descriptions.
 Because Machine Learning models for Natural Language Processing are usually language-specific, the example below is in German.

-The chatbot solution allows routing different user questions to corresponding API endpoints, meaning that we received the colloquial business descriptions written by users as API calls.
+Both solutions allow routing different user questions to corresponding API endpoints, meaning that we received the colloquial business descriptions written by users as API calls.
 Our algorithm was supposed to create a response to these API calls containing the 5 most relevant industry codes.

 There was an existing solution using basic word embeddings, which often showed unsatisfactory results.
 This indicated that a better semantic understanding of the definitions and descriptions of different industry codes as well as the colloquial descriptions of a business was needed.